HegemanLab/LabLogParser/README.md

 * Add support for files with Unicode
 * Possibly add the ability to pass multiple configuration files
 * Add configuration file instructions
-* Find a better format for the configuration file (YAML?)
 * Add Docstrings to source code
 * Format code with python black
 * Add Unit Testing